+Educational Standards

 Taking a homeopathic case requires special skills.
 These skills should grow with experience.
-A well taken case is the basis for sound analysis, repertorization, prognosis, and follow-up; however, in actual practice a great deal more acumen and artistry is required for its application.
+A well taken case is the basis for sound analysis, repertorization, prognosis, and follow-up; however, in actual practice a great deal more acumen and ability is required for its application, that includes the critical development of a meaningful rapport and a contractual relationship with the client based on mutual respect.

-The program provides the student the opportunity to observe and take cases with a wide range of pathology and stages of disease in both children and adults so that the student is prepared for real life practice.
+The program provides the student a sequential learning opportunity to observe and take cases in a clinical setting offering with a wide range of pathology and stages of disease in both children and adults to prepare the student for public professional practice.
 The program ensures that:

 The student is familiar with case taking from a diverse range of respected homeopathic authors and teachers.

-The student examines the ways in which various anal approaches require the gathering of different kinds of information.
+The student learns various analytical approaches that require the gathering of different kinds of information.

+The student becomes aware of signs of trauma and observes those techniques, can support and create safe space for a client to share, and is made aware of approaches that may retraumatize and alienate clients.

-The student has sufficient opportunity to observe several experienced homeopaths taking cases as well as cases (always subject to the permission of the client).
-In this of the student’s education, the mentoring homeopath should elucidate the strengths and weaknesses of the way in which each case was taken, the ways in which the case-taking methods were adapted to the situation of the individual client, and other learning points.
+The student has sufficient opportunity to observe several experienced homeopaths taking live cases, as well as video cases (always subject to the permission of the client) with guided facilitation by a skilled supervisor.
+In this stage of the student’s education, the mentoring homeopath should elucidate the strengths and weaknesses of the way in which each case was taken by the “homeopath-in-training”, the ways in which the case-taking methods were adapted to the situation of the individual client, and other learning points.

-The student, alone or in a group of students, has sufficient opportunity to take cases in a setting mentored by an experienced homeopath that provides direct feedback on the art and techniques in a manner that enables the student to hone his or her case-taking skills., create a safe express any feelings.
+The student, alone or in a group of students, has sufficient opportunity to take cases in a setting mentored by an experienced homeopath that provides direct feedback on the art and techniques in a manner that enables the student to hone his or her case-taking skills.
+The patient, supervisor, case taker all in one space together – live or virtual, for these cases

+The student will identify and develop awareness of how unconscious bias may negatively influence case-taking.

+The student will always show compassion and sensitivity in case taking, create a safe therapeutic environment to enable and facilitate the client to express any thoughts, feelings and access memories.
 The student learns to take a case without prejudice and with respect of boundaries, especially - but not only- in cases of trauma.

-The student, through reading and experience, acquires a thorough understanding of the way in which case taking over a series of visits forms a fabric by which the success of a course of homeopathic care can be managed, and the course adjusted as necessary.
+The student, through self-reflective learning materials, repeated case taking practice and feedback experiences, acquires a thorough understanding of in-depth case taking techniques over a series of visits which form a fabric by which the continuity of homeopathic care can be confidently and successfully managed, and the course of care adjusted as necessary.

+The student is made aware of how power differential in the clinic may be expressed, and how to create therapeutic relationships based on equity and mutual respect.

-though the types of records to be kept will vary depending on the practice style or licensing requirements for each homeopath
+The student understands how case records shall make appropriate references to medical information that is provided by or mentioned by the client - although the types of records to be kept will vary depending on the practice style or licensing requirements for each homeopath.
+These records are HIPPA compliant.

-The student, by reading and observation, acquires sufficient understanding of the nature, individualization, sensitivity, confidentiality, and accurate recording of information that together form the setting in which cases should be taken.
+The student, by reading and observation, acquires sufficient understanding of the nature, individualization, sensitivity, confidentiality, and accurate recording of information that together form the professional setting in which cases should be taken.

-The student reads numerous well-respected homeopathic journals to observe the manner in which cases are recorded, learning the highest standards of accuracy, specificity and comprehensiveness.
+The student reads a range of well-respected homeopathic journals to observe the manner in which cases are recorded, learning the highest standards of accuracy, specificity and comprehensiveness.